How to Increase Club Head Speed

 How to increase club head speed

 Golfers are always trying to find ways to increase their club head speed.
-The golf manufacturers would like you to believe that if you simply buy a new driver all of a sudden you're going to start swinging the golf club a lot faster.
-However, to increase your club head speed, you must actually work on the mechanics of your golf swing.
-No new driver is actually going to help you swing any faster.
+The golf manufacturers would like you to believe that if you simply buy a new driver you're going to start swinging the golf club a lot faster.
+However, to truly increase your swing speed, you must actually work on the mechanics of your golf swing.
+No new driver is going to help you swing any faster.

 To understand how to increase your club head speed, you must first understand where your golf swing speed actually comes from.
-If you look at my video on the three sources of club in speed above, you know this answer already.
+If you look at my video on the three sources of club head speed above, you know this answer already.
 If you haven't, click here to watch it now.
-Your three primary sources to increase your club head speed are
+Your three primary sources to increase your club head speed are:

 1. Leverage